 |add a judgment question here||add a learning question|

-These essential roles, which can be shared, require commitment, skills, and experience in people-centered approaches, as well as some form of continued local support.
+These essential roles, which can be shared, require commitment, trust and familiarity with local people, skills, and experience in people-centered approaches, as well as some form of continued local support.
 Facilitator roles, which could be filled by employees, part-timers, contractors, or volunteers, include:

 In combination with good questions and effective facilitation, a questioning and reporting platform can help groups move beyond the information delivery and advocacy stage to active, evidence-based participatory learning and a shared intelligence.
 (This is the design of soilhealth.app, a web app for learning networks; but online or digital is not the only answer here.)

 Functioning learning networks can improve the relationships between external and internal motivations, and introduce learning, curiosity, creativity, autonomy, participation, real feedback, and integrity into the conflicts between external motivations and the backlash and resistance that emerges everywhere.
 So, two new questions: